dmmontoto/cse15l-lab-reports/week-three-lab-report.md

 # Lab Report 2
 ## By David Montoto

-### Part 1
+### Part 1: StringServer.java

-* Below is the code utilied in StringServer.java to create a server that addes string and prints them consecutively on the web page.
+* Below is the code utilized in StringServer.java to create a server with a URL.
+The code also contains a method to take a string at the end of the URL and print it consecutively on the web page.
+The web page will print the strings at the end every time, keeping track of all of them.
 This stems from knowledge given in Lab 2, where we made a similar server that took in numbers, added them, and printed the total on the page.

 ```
 class Handler implements URLHandler {